 At 5 years, old, I first designed a wrap skirt set for one of my dolls and then when my aunt presented me with a sewing machine for my 6th birthday, I couldn’t wait to sew my first collection.
-I also designed 8 doll outfits on a special order from one of mommy’s clients’ daughter.
-I did another collection of doll clothes before designing myself a skirt which I drew by myself and also design my graduation outfit which mommy’s completed for me.
+I also designed 8 doll outfits on a special order from one of Mommy’s clients’ daughters.
+I did another collection of doll clothes before designing a skirt which I drew by myself and also design my graduation outfit which Mommy completed for me.
 I also design most of my Halloween outfits at school.

 A little about what I like….

 My Favorite color is Sapphire blue along with red and pink.
-I don’t like olive green because olives tastes weird.
-My hobbies are drawing, dancing, reading and spending time goofing around with my siblings.
+I don’t like olive green because olives taste weird.
+My hobbies are drawing, dancing, reading, and spending time goofing around with my siblings.
 My favorite food is curry and roti.
 I like music but don’t have a favorite song.

 I would like my designs to inspire young girls like me to achieve their dreams by fulfilling their hearts’ desire.
 I think it is important for them to allow their dream to become something they enjoy doing — filled with fun.